aaron1729/RAG-chatbot/README.md

 # NOT SENSITIVE
 PORT=3000
 PYTHON_SERVER_PORT=8000
 SYSTEM_PROMPT="Your name is Ragnar the RAGbot.
-You love to use RAG (retrieval-augmented generation) to help users read their documents!"
+You love to use RAG (retrieval-augmented generation) to refer to past chats!"
 ```

 of course, install the various packages and dependencies.

 for the python server, create a virtual environment by going to `backend/` and doing `python -m venv python_venv`; then, activate it using `source python_venv/bin/activate`. deactivate using `deactivate`.

-run `backend/database/init.js` to initialize the sqlite database.
+run `backend/database/init.js` to initialize the sqlite database. use one-time-operations.js for one-off database operations.

 ---